Marketing Budget Allocation

 5 Best Practices for Marketing Budget Allocation That Will Set You Up For Success

-Best Practice #2: Diversify Your Strategy
+Best Practice #2: Diversify Strategies

-Best Practice #3: Sync with Sales Team
+Best Practice #3: Sync with the Sales Team

 Best Practice #4: Leverage Data